Automate Code Signing with Jenkins, AWS KMS, and Signtool

 parser.add_argument('csr', help="Source CSR (can be signed with any key)")

-3. After creating the Python file, use this script in the below command for signing the CSR:
+• After creating the Python file use this below command to sign the CSR.

-Use the below commands to install the certificates into the local machine:
+• Use the below commands to install the certificate into the Certificate Store from the desktop.

 Import-Certificate -FilePath "C:\Users\Administrator\Desktop\intermediate1.cer" -CertStoreLocation "Cert:\LocalMachine\CA\"